Abbott hints at still having Australian leadership ambitions - Philly

 Turnbull replaced Abbott in 2015 by forcing a leadership ballot among lawmakers in the ruling conservative Liberal Party.
 Part of Turnbull's justification for the change was that the coalition government under Abbott's leadership trailed the opposition Labor Party in 30 consecutive opinion polls conducted by the respected market researcher Newspoll.

-The government barely scraped back into power under Turnbull at elections in 2016.
+The government barely scraped back into power under Turnbull in 2016 elections.
 Turnbull's government on Monday lost its 29th consecutive Newspoll survey to Labor.

 Questioned about the poll, Turnbull told reporters he was focusing on creating more jobs and getting business tax cuts through the Senate.